 Cataracts occur when the eye lens becomes cloudy.
 As the lens is responsible for focusing light onto the back of the eye, a lens that is no longer transparent due to cataracts will impair vision.
 The only true way to correct cataracts and to improve vision is by surgical removal of the opaque lens and replacement with an artificial implant.

 Cataract surgery is a very common procedure and is generally considered safe.
-Problems after cataract surgery are rare but even so, there are some slight risks, as with all types of operation.
+Problems after cataract surgery are rare but even so, there are some slight cataract surgery risks, as with all types of operation.
 Most of the potential problems after cataract surgery are serious but can be managed successfully by your surgical team.
 The most common cataract surgery complications are outlined below.

 You may experience blurred vision after cataract surgery.
 This blurring could be due to a few factors including:

 The transparent tissue that protects the front of your eye is known as the cornea.
 Sometimes cataract surgery can irritate the cells of the cornea, resulting in swelling and clouding, which can permanently impair vision if left untreated.
 If this happens to you, eye drop treatment should help.

 Eye infection is also a possible side effect of cataract surgery.
 Endophthalmitis is an infection inside the eyeball itself and symptoms include pain, eye redness and visual disturbance.
 Treatment of endophthalmitis includes injection of antibiotics directly into the eye and must be started early, otherwise there is a risk of permanent vision loss.

 Ocular hypertension is when the pressure in your eye is higher than normal.
 This raised pressure can lead to a condition known as glaucoma, which puts your vision at risk.
 As with infection, if caught and treated early, the eye should be at less risk of long-term harm.